 The pace of change in today’s is without prior precedent.
 The sheer volume of information is staggering.
 According to a Tech Crunch post dated August 4, 2010, Eric Schmidt, the CEO of Google, declared an amazing “fact.”
 Every 2 days we now create as much information as we did from the dawn of civilization up until 2003.
 That’s something like 5 exabytes of data, according to Schmidt.
 He’s smarter than me because I don’t even know what an exabyte is!

-I’ll bet you didn’t know that statistic, but I know you’re feeling it.
+I’ll bet you didn’t know those “facts,” but I know you’re feeling it.
 Data overload.
 Info gorging.
 Call it whatever you want, but all of us experience what many liken to “drinking from a fire hose.”
 We’re sometimes just overwhelmed with all the stuff coming at us and the stuff we have to keep up with.
 And manage.

 At this rate, it’s not surprising that the things we knew yesterday – you remember those things – the things that once worked, but stopped working leave us puzzled thinking, “What happened?”
 Of course, the Internet changed everything.
 So if you’re a leader who can’t remember the pre-Internet world then you’re struggling to keep up like the rest of us, but you may not have quite the same fight to learn some new tricks.
 You just have to concentrate on learning newer tricks.
 Those of us who remember the pre-Internet world (and we remember when we thought faxing was cool technology), well, our row to hoe is tougher.